ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-22-exfat-clusters.md

 sudo apt install exfat-fuse exfatprogs   # for Ubuntu 22.04 and later

 # Now, format your partition to exFAT
-# - WARNING: BE SURE TO UPDATE `/dev/sda1` TO WHATEVER IT SHOULD BE FOR YOU IN
+# - WARNING: BE SURE TO UPDATE `/dev/sda999` TO WHATEVER IT SHOULD BE FOR YOU IN
 #   THE COMMANDS BELOW, so you format the correct disk.
 # - Choose the correct command for your desired cluster size.
+# - You can use any power-of-2 number in the `-s num` option, thereby choosing a
+#   custom cluster size if desired.

 # NB: **creation** speed goes way faster for larger clusters too!
 The times
 # below in parenthesis are for creating an exFAT file system of these cluster